-Why You Should Keep Your Job While Growing Your Business
+5 Reasons Why You Should Keep Your Job While Growing Your Business

 For the majority of us, what we’re in business for could be done under someone else as an employee.
 There are a few entrepreneurs who invented products and services that never existed, and there are certainly those who go into business to make something better, which they cannot do working for someone else.
-As always there are exceptions.
+(As always, there are exceptions.)

 Serendipitously, I read the most amazing passage in Elizabeth Gilbert’s “Big Magic” that put it all into perspective for me.